1967 Atlantic hurricane season: Hurricane Beulah

 A tropical wave exited the coast of Africa on August 28.
 Moving westward, it organized into Tropical Depression Seven at 12:00 UTC on September 5, while located about 170 mi northeast of Barbados.
 On September 7, the depression intensified into Tropical Storm Beulah, which crossed into the Caribbean Sea that day.
 After continued strengthening, Beulah became a hurricane on September 8, and two days later reached an initial peak of 145 mph to the southwest of Puerto Rico.
 An anticyclone over the Bahamas turned the hurricane westward, as changing upper-level conditions from a passing trough to the north, as well as land interaction with Hispaniola, greatly weakened Beulah.
 The track shifted to the southwest and weakened further to a tropical storm.

 On September 13, Beulah began a steady track to the northwest while passing south of Jamaica.
 On the next day, it re-intensified into a hurricane due to favorable conditions, strengthening to a major hurricane by September 17.
 Continuing to intensify, Beulah impacted Cozumel and later the east coast of the Yucatán Peninsula with winds of 125 mph.
 After weakening over land, Beulah restrengthened over the warm waters of the Gulf of Mexico, attaining peak winds of 160 mph early on September 20, making it a Category 5 on the Saffir-Simpson scale.
 On two aircraft passes about seven hours apart, Hurricane Hunters reported a minimum pressure of 923 mbar, the second-lowest aircraft reading at the time after Hurricane Hattie in 1961.
 The pressure may have been lower between those passes around 00:00 UTC on that day as a result.
 Beulah weakened slightly before making its final landfall around 12:00 UTC on September 20, just south of the United States–Mexico border, with winds of 125 mph and an estimated central pressure of 940 mb.
-It weakened quickly over land and stalled near Alice, Texas, before turning to the southwest and dissipating over Nuevo León on September 22.
+It weakened quickly over land and stalled near Alice, Texas, before turning to the southwest over Nuevo León on September 22.